-Are you looking self-care ideas that don’t require lots of time away from the family?
+Are you looking for self-care ideas that don’t require lots of time away from the family?

 Or just unique self-care ideas that help you restore yourself?

-Finding time to decompress and care for my self is challenging, especially, being a working mom with three kids and blogging.
+Finding time to decompress and care for me is challenging, especially, being a working mom with three kids and blogging.

 You know the job of a mother never stops.
 Even though we are off our regular job, we must still find the energy to clock into our second job… motherhood.